citrushack/cutiehack2020/readme.md

 ## Step one: make a repository on Github

-Log in, click the plus on the top right, and make a new repository.
-For clarity, you should name it the name of the domain that you're hosting it on.
+Log in, click the plus on the top right, and make a new repository. *You should name it the name of the domain that you're hosting it on, eg [your username].github.io*

 ## Step two: enable Github Pages